10th-street-media/Federama/pub/themes/README.md

 + `shared.php` - A page listing all objects a user has shared.
 + `statistics.php` - A page showing the website's statistics.
 + `tag.php` - A page listing all public posts with a given tag.
++ `favicon.ico` - An icon to graphically represent the website in some applications.